Mary Ware (politician)

 Mary Anita Ware (born November 3, 1951) is an American politician, social justice activist, and businesswoman who served as a member of the Kansas Senate for the 25th Senate district in Wichita, Kansas.

 Career

 She was elected to the Senate in December 2018 by Democratic Party precinct committee members to succeed Democrat Lynn Rogers, who stepped down to become lieutenant governor of Kansas.
 In 2020, Ware was elected to a full term in her own right, defeating Republican Vail Fruechting by a margin of 55% to 45% in the general election.
+In 2024, she was reelected, defeating Republican Keenen Smith 57% to 43%.
 She resigned from the chamber in November 2025.
 Outside of her work in the Kansas Legislature, Ware owns a CBD store, American Shaman Botanicals, in Wichita.

 Committee assignments

 Ware, in 2023, is assigned to these Kansas Senate Committees: